LorenzoSerloni/uniMOVEpm-Cloud/README.md

 ## Customization

-- **Cognito:** Configure your AWS Cognito settings in the authentication context/provider.
+- **Cognito:** Configured AWS Cognito settings in the authentication context/provider.
-- **API:** Update `getCsvFile` and related API calls in `src/Shared/ApiFunctionCaller.ts` as needed.
+- **API:** Update related API calls in `src/Shared/ApiFunctionCaller.ts` as needed.
-- **Styling:** Tailwind CSS is used for styling; customize classes as you like.
+- **Styling:** Tailwind CSS is used for styling.

 ---

 ## License

 This project is for educational and demonstration purposes.
-For production use, please review and update security, error handling, and deployment settings.

 ---

 ## Author

-Developed by [Your Name/Team].
+Developed by Lorenzo Serloni & Simone Marconi.
-Feel free to contribute or open issues!